MarkJohnstoneGitHub/VBA-DotNetLib/README.md

 ```

  **Issues:**
  - Currently List COM object wont allow to be created getting invalid use of New Keyword.
-This will removed and replaced with it's non-generic equivalent.
+This will removed and replaced with it's non-generic equivalent..
- - ListString not working WIP
 - Too many things to do.
 Argh!

  **Things To do**